MpStyle/MToolkit/README.md

 It borns from a requirement: develop a website quickly and powerfully.

-I know, someone can say "Use Zend Framwork, CakePHP!", but I could answer: "They are very good toolkits, but they aren't the toolkit that I want!" :P
+I know, someone can says "Use Zend Framwork, CakePHP!", but I could answer: "They are very good toolkits, but they aren't the toolkit that I want!" :P

 The experiences with other toolkit in different platforms have led to create this toolkit.